 Bench Press Variations & Their Primary Muscles Used (Incline vs Decline vs Flat Bench Press)

-The different bench variations target different muscle groups due to the position of the torso or the grip resulting in some muscle groups being activated more depending on the variation.2 Bench press variations include incline, decline, close grip and dumbbell bench presses and these can all be included in a bench press pyramid program.
+The different bench variations target different muscle groups due to the position of the torso or the grip resulting in some groups being activated more depending on the variation.11 Variations of the bench press include incline, decline, close grip, and dumbbell bench presses, all of which can be integrated into a bench press pyramid program.

 What Muscles Are Worked by the Flat Bench Press?

-The flat bench is the most popular of all variations and is often incorporated on a 4 day workout split routine.
+The flat bench is the most commonly used variation and is frequently included in a 4-day workout split routine.
 As a result of the horizontal position of the torso when performing this exercise, the chest, triceps and shoulder muscles are all activated serving the roles of primary movers.

 Muscles Emphasized on Flat Bench Press (Upper Pecs, Lower Pecs)